Supplement: ODE Plugin Explanation¶

 }

-// It cannot be handled as a primitive type if the scale x and z elements do not have the same value.
+// Cannot treat as primitive type if scale x,z elements don't have the same value.

 }